Ottawa Home Builders

 In 2003, DCR/Phoenix expanded its operation to include commercial developments such as restaurant and retail sites.
 Many retail plazas and apartment towers are now part of the corporate portfolio.
 Current and future plans are equally exciting and diverse – a 1.2 million-square-foot mixed-use development at 801 Albert Street, over 1000 apartment units, and various other retail developments across the Ottawa region.

-Granite and Flooring
+Quartz, Natural Stone and Flooring

 In response to the growing demand for natural products, DCR/Phoenix entered the hardwood and granite supply business in 2005.
 Exclusive rights to granite mines in India and Brazil, as well as state-of-the-art CNC cutting machines for fabrication ensure the company’s granite is of the highest quality; a large warehouse and production facility house both granite and hardwood supplies.